Rovanion/comet-sensor/README.md

 Comet Web Sensor Data Handler
 =============================

 A simple script for retreiving and dealing with climate data from the Comet T6540 Climate sensor written in Python.
-It should run both on Python 2 and 3, but this document deals with 3.
+It's written for Python 3, but can be made to work in Python 2 with minor modifications to the uses of URLlib.

 [![Build Status](https://travis-ci.org/Rovanion/comet-sensor.svg)](https://travis-ci.org/Rovanion/comet-sensor)